 - Canola or peanut oil for pan-frying

-- In a bowl, making the flavoring sauce by combining the reserved 1/4 cup mushroom soaking liquid, salt, pepper, sugar, soy sauce, and sesame oil.
+- In a bowl, make the flavoring sauce by combining the reserved ¼ cup mushroom soaking liquid, salt, pepper, sugar, soy sauce, and sesame oil.
 Stir to dissolve sugar and set aside.

 - In a wok or large skillet, heat the canola oil over medium heat.
 Add the ginger and stir-fry for about 30 seconds until aromatic.
 Add the spinach, carrot, mushrooms, and pressed tofu.
 Stir to combine and then pour in the flavoring sauce.
 Cook for 2 minutes until the vegetables release their juices a bit, give the cornstarch mixture a final stir and add it to the filling.
 Stir to thicken, remove from the heat and add the Chinese chives.